Thick and fluffy hotcakes that are perfect for celebrating the season.

 Unlike many typical pancake recipes that rely on regular, all-purpose flour, our recipe uses a healthier whole wheat flour.
 It’s still just as delicious, if not better, because of whole wheat flour’s nuttiness and grainy chew.
 And, of course, whole wheat flour is an excellent source of fiber.
 This simple swap is so easy (and yummy!)

-These pumpkin pancakes are so good!
-Unlike other less healthy pancakes recipes, this recipe uses whole wheat flour, but is still just as delicious, if not better.
-Use canned or fresh pumpkin puree.
+For the pumpkin in this recipe, you can use canned or make your own fresh pumpkin puree.
 If you are making your own puree, butternut squash or acorn squash can be used instead of pumpkin, if desired.
 Winter squashes, like pumpkin, butternut, and acorn, are all high in vitamin A and fiber.

-These pancakes would be great topped with Slow Cooker Apple Butter or applesauce.
-Real maple syrup or honey are also great sweet toppings.
+These pancakes would be great topped with slow cooker apple butter or applesauce.
+Honey or agave are also great sweet toppings.
 If you want the pancakes to be more of a dessert, consider topping them with dairy-free coconut whipped topping.